 This Bodhi Guide to Enlightenment is intended to be your resource for using the Moksha Desktop and getting the most out of it.
-New Bodhi Linux users may also want to check out our brief introduction, the Quickstart Guide, which is available online and locally on your system, accessible via the Main Menu.
+New Bodhi Linux users may also want to check out our brief introduction, the Getting Started Guide, which is available online and locally on your system, accessible via the Main Menu.
+(About Operating System>Help)

 One of the beauties of a Linux system is the plethora of choices for a Window Manager, and Bodhi Linux uses Moksha as its default.
 But what exactly is a Window Manager?

 According to Wikipedia, “A window manager is system software that controls the placement and appearance of windows within a windowing system in a graphical user interface … They work in conjunction with the underlying graphical system which provides required functionality such as support for graphics hardware, pointing devices, and a keyboard, and are often written and created using a widget toolkit.”

 Basically, a Window Manager controls the way you interact with your computer, at least in the Graphical User Interface (GUI).
 Over time, many Window Managers have been extended to become full-fledged Desktop Environments.
 A Desktop Environment is generally considered to be a Window Manager that integrates common applications and services, which are often built using the same widget toolkit, into the GUI.